ManabuMiwa/postgres-pgadmin-docker/README.md

 * Basic knowledge of Docker

 ## How to use
-1. Run the following command in repo's directory:
+1. Run the following command in the repo's directory:
 ```
 $ docker-compose up
 ```